netsatsawat/Introduction_to_ANN_tensorflow/README.md

-# introduction_to_ANN_tensorflow
+# Introduction to Articial Neural Networks (ANN)

-This repository demonstrates the basic implementation of three main types of ANN using tensorflow on Python
+This repository demonstrates the basic implementation of three main types of ANN using tensorflow on Python.